-Yackandandah is the newest kid on the mountain biking block in North East Victoria.
+Yackandandah is a relatively new kid on the mountain biking block in North East Victoria.
 Mad, keen locals have been busily building in the Stanley State Forest.
 Local riders have formed Yack Tracks Inc. with the vision of well mapped and managed long-form cross-country trails highlighting the gold mining heritage of the local area.

 The funky streetscape of old buildings, big verandahs, buzzing cafes and pubs will keep you happy and well refreshed after your ride.
 The trails range from easy to intermediate and are a 15 minute drive or half hour ride from Beechworth.

 For those of you who fancy your mountain biking skills Carcass Canyon is a must.
 It takes full advantage of the 160 year old gold mining remnants and leads you through a maze of shoots and sunken mining races, not to mention the tricky corners and drops.

 If you're looking for a workout, from the trailhead hit the Kokoda loop (purple) then head up and do Diggers (red).
 As we say in Yack, you need to put in the hard yards to be rewarded with the sweet flowy descents; there are no shuttles around here!
 Before you negotiate the Kokoda climb look out for the Big Bear, being careful that he doesn't take you by surprise.